The Section Car Pages

 After a trip to Perth, the understanding of Fairmont cars in the West has changed a little.

-It appears that there were a number of additional cars sent West, hence this page has been created.
+It appears that there were a number of additional cars sent West, hence this page was created.

 This is one of the oldest plates I have seen.

-The motor was built in April 1949, so the car would be early to mid 1950.
+The motor was built on 11 April 1949 and shipped ex Fairmont on the 28th April, so the car would be early to mid 1950.
 The plate belongs to one of the cars preserved in Western Australia (Merriden), sadly it is minus its motor.
 This car also carries a patent plate on the left hand side of the engine tunnel.
-Not sure if it is a Fairmont assemmbled or localy assembled car..

 I was also advised that the WAGR took on a Fairmont for its remote Marble Bar Line.
 I am not sure if this was the car whose plate is shown above, or another car.
 The correspondance I have suggests that there were possibly two (Z42) ST2's owned by the WAGR.